In construction, preliminaries are the supporting costs needed to run the project.

 What Might Preliminaries Include for a Typical Construction Job?

-Prelims cover materials, labour, equipment, and services.
-They can be paid as one-time-only costs or ongoing costs that will last the length of the project.
-Everything is included in the prelims, from ensuring that the work site has an electricity supply to getting the right council permits to providing the site has security.
+Everything is included in the preliminaries, from ensuring the work site has an electricity supply to obtaining the necessary council permits and providing site security.

-Each construction job will have its own quirky and unique requirements, so it’s impossible to develop a ‘one size fits all’ template.
-However, some generalisations can be made when working out what are preliminaries in construction projects.
+Each construction job will have its own unique requirements, so it’s impossible to develop a ‘one size fits all’ template.
+However, some generalisations can be made when working out what are the preliminaries in construction projects.

 Usually, preliminary costs are categorised as follows: